A Beloved Laurel Highlands Attraction

 Thank You, Ohiopyle!

-We appreciate your waterfalls, wonderful views, and wild outdoor adventure options, Ohiopyle State Park!
+We appreciate your waterfalls (cute Cucumber falls especially), wonderful views (Baughman Rock Overlook!), and wild outdoor adventure options, Ohiopyle State Park!
 If you’ve visited, what do you love most about Ohiopyle?
 If you haven’t yet, does it seem like a place you might enjoy?
 Do share!